binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

 I had some controls to deal with the sound volume and to switch to the playlist of last songs.
-The code that execute thoses controls is in a separate class because it's not the rule of the AudioPlayer to know when to change!
-The code that deal with the timing is in my CountDown component:
+The code that execute those controls is in a separate class because it's not the rule of the AudioPlayer to know when to change!
+The code that dealt with the timing was in my CountDown component:

 ```javascript
 const timeBeforeLastSongs = 60 * 1000; // 1 Minute